-The company who is in charge of the works should place cones appropriately to direct drivers.
-If the signs are not present, there should at least be someone at the construction site in charge of showing drivers what to do.
+The company who is in charge of the works should place correctly place cones to direct drivers.
+If the signs are not present, there should at least be someone at the construction site in charge of guiding drivers.
 Road construction workers also have the duty of keeping people safe and avoiding accidents.

 Injuries caused by hazards in the roadway

 What if, while you're driving down the expressway, all of a sudden, a temporary light fixture falls and lands on the roof of your car?
-One of our clients faced this peril while driving.
+One of our clients was injured in a similar car accident.
 As a result, he suffered a closed wound concussion with dizziness and debilitating headaches.

-Objects falling, flying, or lying in the roadway can be unavoidable in work areas.
-Damage can be severe, leading you to wonder if your car insurance policy will cover the medical bills and other costs and you may need help figuring out what to do after being hit by or hitting an object in the road.
+Objects falling, flying or lying in the roadway may be unavoidable in work areas.
+Damage may include serious injury, leading you to question whether your car insurance policy will cover the medical bills and other medical expenses and other costs and you may need legal help figuring out what to do after being hit by or hitting an object in the road.